 Selling your principal place of residence

-It is an offence to sell your principal place of residence within three years of obtaining the building licence or permit unless you obtain written permission granting exemption from the Minister for Commerce.
+It is an offence to sell your principal place of residence within three years of obtaining the building licence or permit unless you obtain written permission granting exemption from the Minister for Mines, Industry Regulation and Safety.

 If you intend to sell your principal of place of residence within seven years of the date of issue of the building licence you must:

 - obtain home indemnity insurance for the remainder of the seven year period; and

 - provide the purchaser with a valid insurance certificate.

 If you are unable to obtain home indemnity insurance you cannot sell the property within the seven year period.

 Constructing a second residence

 It is an offence to obtain another building licence or permit to construct your principal place of residence within six years from a building licence or permit being issued for the purpose of constructing your own home and for which no home indemnity insurance was required.

 To construct a second principal place of residence within the six year period you must first obtain written permission from the Minister for Mines, Industry Regulation and Safety granting exemption.